Te whiwhi i taku pūtea KiwiSaver mō ngā pūtake hauora Getting my KiwiSaver savings for health reasons

-- permanently affects your ability to work
+- an illness, injury or disability that permanently affects your ability to work or poses a risk of death

 - your contributions